What is My Cat Thinking? Cat Lovers, You’re Going to Love this Book!

 A Few Thoughts About the Reltionships We Have With Our Cats

-March 13, 2009 by Joi
+March 13, 2009 By Joi

 AlexaIf you’ve ever lost a much, much, much beloved pet (especially one you’d had for so long) you know how hard it can be.
 I’ve made it to the place where I can talk about Prissy and smile and/or laugh most of the time.
 For weeks, the of her little face or the mention of her name brought tears streaming down my face.